mgiovani/ai-cursor-init/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: ''
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---

-## 🚀 Feature Description

-A clear and concise description of the feature you'd like to see.

-## 💡 Motivation

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-## 🎯 Proposed Solution

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-## 🔄 User Story
+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Documentation Impact:**

+- **Template Category**: [e.g. architecture, ADR, onboarding, data-model]
+- **Command Scope**: [e.g. new slash command, template enhancement, existing command improvement]
+- **Framework Support**: [e.g. Python, TypeScript, new framework]
+- **Who will benefit**: [All users/Specific frameworks/Template authors]

+**Additional context**
+Add any other context or screenshots about the feature request here.

+## 🚀 Feature Description

+A clear and concise description of the feature you'd like to see.

+## 🎯 Proposed Solution

 **As a [type of user], I want [goal] so that [benefit].**